waldirio/bz_collect/README.md

 Done, file 'Gofer.csv' created. press any key to continue
 ```
+Note.
+If you would like to export data about a different product, just type `2` once again, type the code and press enter.

 Great, at this moment, a file with the product name will be created.
-Here we can see Gofer.csv and checking the content of this file, we can see some fields.
+Here we can see `Gofer.csv` and checking the content of this file, we can see some fields.
 Below it's an example.
 ```
 $ cat Gofer.csv
 load_data,bz_id,product,component,status,resolution,summary,version,keywords,creator,severity,create_time,close_time,customer_case_attached